Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 ![join](https://i.lu.je/2025/Discord_dT7xxZDifj.png)

-When a user clicks the Join button, Discord will launch the application using the URI Scheme that you registered earlier.
+When a user clicks the Join button, Discord will launch the application.

-Your application will then need to subscribe to ().
-Once subscribed, Discord will then send a Join message via the (xref:DiscordRPC.DiscordRpcClient.OnJoin) event.
-Once this event is received, use the secret from the event to join the lobby.
+Once loaded, your application needs to subscribe to the [EventType.Join](xref:DiscordRPC.EventType).
+Then Discord will then send a Join message via the [OnJoin](xref:DiscordRPC.DiscordRpcClient.OnJoin) event which contains the secret that was set earlier.

-Below is an example on this process:
+Use that secret to then connect to the lobby:
 ```cs
 client.Subscribe(EventType.Join);
 client.OnJoin += (object sender, JoinMessage args) =>  {